jiegev5/PhyAug/key_word_spotting/README.md

         /M5
 ```
 ## Installation
-Set up the virtual environment and use pip to install packages:
+Set up the virtual environment and use pip to install packages.
+Noted that we evaluate under python3.6.9:

 ```bash
 pip install -r PhyAug_kws_requirement.txt